mcneilco/acas/README.md

 ```
 Optionally you could run the shell script `docker_bob_setup.sh` in this repository instead of manually `curl`ing each endpoint.

+This will create a user "bob" with password "secret".

 #### Viewing logs

 ```